nf-core/eager/docs/usage.md

 4. When using the pipeline with **paired end data**, the path must use `{1,2}` notation to specify read pairs.
 5. Files names must be unique, having files with the same name, but in different directories is _not_ sufficient
    - This can happen when a library has been sequenced across two sequencers on the same lane.
 Either rename the file, try a symlink with a unique name, or merge the two FASTQ files prior input.
+6. Due to limitations of downstream tools (e.g. FastQC), sample IDs maybe truncated after the first `.` in the name, Ensure file names are unique prior to this!

 ##### TSV Input Method